 On the other hand, maybe you’re lucky enough to already have insulated walls and unfinished drywall (it’s usually unfinished in garages).
 In that case, all you need to do is to finish it!

 One of the most important decisions you need to make is what to do with the garage door.
 You can leave them or remove them.
 If you choose to leave the garage door, you have to insulate them.
 If it’s broken, find a garage door repair technician to fix it before you proceed with the remodeling.

 On the other hand, removing them means you need to fill the extra space.
 Or you can be creative and install a bay window or a large picture window instead!
 Consult a residential window installation professional on what type of window would best fit your garage.

-Firstly, if your floor is lower than the rest of the house, you need to elevate it.
+Firstly, if your floor is lower than the rest of the house, you need to elevate it with the help of a concrete leveling contractor.
 That will prevent flooding and keep your lovely new space free from water damage.

 Again, what you need to do with electricity depends on the space you want to create.
 Maybe you need to add new circuits or make do with the existing ones.
 Additional wiring could be run from the house, which will make this task more manageable.

 Heating and cooling

 According to sites like https://aqualityhvac.org/air-conditioning/air-filtration/, it’s possible that you’ll be able to utilize and extend the cooling system you already have in your home, especially if the garage is attached to the house.
 You might need professional air conditioning services to extend your cooling system to your garage.
 On the other hand, if this is not an option, you can install a separate system in your new space with the help of the hvac company or AC services like Airsheen Services.
 If you have an old furnace that you can use in your garage, make sure that it is serviced by a furnace repair professional.
 This will make your new converted space cozy and comfortable.
 Click here for more residential heating and cooling tips and services.